-Sesbania punicea displace native vegetation and wildlife by forming dense thickets.
-The greatest environmental impacts are near water bodies or along river and stream banks.
+Displaces native vegetation and wildlife by forming dense thickets.
+The greatest environmental impacts are near water bodies and along river and stream banks.
 This can decrease water flow and quality, and reduce recreation for boaters, fishers, and other activities.
-Sesbania is able to produce thousands of seeds and fully mature in one year.
-Germination rate for seed is very high and these are able to remain dormant for several years in the soil.
+It can fully mature in one year and produces thousands of highly viable seeds that can remain dormant for several years in the soil.

 Pull young plants by hand or with a weed wrench.
 Removal should occur before seeds are produced or care must be exercised to prevent seed spread and dispersal during the removal process.

 Mowing will help but is often not feasible due to wet soil conditions where this species prefers.
 Mechanical control prior to seed set will be helpful in controlling future infestations, but this must be practiced over a several year period as dormant seeds will continue to germinate.